md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Evidence-based analytical processes.
 * Continuous evaluation and review.

-AI-generated insights should be viewed as analytical support rather than authoritative conclusions.
+AI-generated insights should be viewed as analytical support rather than authoritative conclusions [1,5,7,10,61].

-### International Best Practices
+## International Best Practices

 The BAPIL framework may draw upon lessons from internationally recognized initiatives, including:

-* OECD AI Principles.
+* OECD AI Principles [1,4].
-* UNESCO Recommendation on the Ethics of AI.
+* UNESCO Recommendation on the Ethics of AI [5].
-* NIST AI Risk Management Framework.
+* NIST AI Risk Management Framework [7].
-* European Union AI Act.
+* European Union AI Act [6].
-* Singapore Model AI Governance Framework.
+* Singapore Model AI Governance Framework [51,53].

-These frameworks provide useful guidance for balancing innovation with accountability and public trust.
+These frameworks provide useful guidance for balancing innovation with accountability and public trust [1,4,5,6,7,15,51].

-### Building Public Trust
+## Building Public Trust

-Public trust is essential for the successful adoption of AI technologies.
+Public trust is essential for the successful adoption of AI technologies [1,4,5].

 Trust can be strengthened through: